d9pouces/PythonNest/doc/source/installation.rst

 Installation
 ============

-Like many Python packages, you can use several methods to install PythonNest.
+Like many Python packages, you can use several methods to install Pythonnest.
-PythonNest designed to run with python3.4.x+.
+Pythonnest designed to run with python3.5.x+.
 The following packages are also required:

-  * setuptools >= 3.0
+  * setuptools >= 3.0,
-  * djangofloor >= 0.18.0
+  * djangofloor >= 1.0.0.

 Of course you can install it from the source, but the preferred way is to install it as a standard Python package, via pip.